devNahuelOper/DenizenConfidant/README.md

 # Features to be implemented
-* search for events in your area
 * create an event for others to attend
+* create artist profile
-* search for/upload music
+* upload music